endlos99/xdt99/doc/MANUAL.md

 is equivalent to the conventional assembly statement sequence

     SPRITE  BYTE >18,>3C,>7E,>FF,>FF,>7E,>3C,>18

+The `STRI` directive is similar to `TEXT`, but prepends the length of the string.
+In other words,

+    STRI 'HELLO WORLD'

+is equivalent to

+    TEXT >0b, 'HELLO WORLD'

 The `BANK` directive specifies the memory bank for the following code segment, or a shared code segment if the special value `ALL` is used.
 Banks count from